 - You can send data to Optimizely or Visual Website Optimizer to power your A/B tests.

-If you’re going to initiate clickstream data collection, don’t miss a key opportunity to gain additional value from it.
+If you’re going to initiate a new kind of clickstream data collection, don’t miss a key opportunity to gain additional value from it.
 Maximize your use of user event data from the get-go by exploring how it can make the non-analytics tools you use even more impactful.
 None of the prior steps matter, however, if you’re not ready for #4...

 Image from wallpaperswide.com